-- Internet hacking; - Technical difficulties; and - Difficulty in verifying voter identification - Lack of evidence that internet voting will increase the turnout at the polls
+- c.
+Difficulty in verifying voter identification; and - d.
+Lack of evidence that internet voting will increase the turnout at the polls.

 In this day and age of technology, the internet is an accepted method of communicating sensitive and confidential information safely.
+With the progress of enhanced online security such as blockchain and the governments increase to data protection in Canada, we feel that this would alleviate some of the security concerns that have existed in the past.
 The business community transacts routinely via the internet with security.
 Municipalities in Ontario have already demonstrated their ability to design effective and secure systems, and this is constantly improving with audit and verification procedures.
-In October 2014, about one-quarter of the municipalities in Ontario (98 out of 414) offered internet voting in municipal elections3.
+In October 2014, about one-quarter of the municipalities in Ontario (98 out of 414) offered internet voting in municipal elections.
 Voters could choose, which voting channel they wanted to use.
 The municipality of Markham has already effectively dealt with voter identification with a system that required login to the system prior to registering.
 The voters were issued an access code and had to provide their address and date of birth to mitigate this difficulty, similar to applying for a homeowners grant.